jeffskinnerbox/blog/content/ideas/ozzmaker-berrygps-imu-v3-and-adafruit-ultimate-gps.md

 # display current GNSS position/time/velocity information,
 # and for GNSS receivers that support the feature) the locations of accessible satellites
 cgps
 # OR
+# surpress scrolling NEMA messages on the screen
+cgps -s
+# OR
 # watch packets coming from a GPS and displays them along with diagnostic information
 gpsmon